EgorShibaev/LLMs-for-Bug-Localization-and-Fixing-test-task/README.md

 ```

-method with name `com.example.foo` is referred to the first one and method with name `com.example.A.foo` is referred to the second one.
+method with name `com.example.foo` is referred to as the first one and method with name `com.example.A.foo` is referred to as the second one.